 In traditional CMS, the template can query the database itself and retrieve those projects before fetching anything.
 But in static-oriented sites, templates are static and don't do much: they just expose placeholders to be filled.
 For this reason, the logic is a bit different, and templates need to receive all data they need without further efforts.

-The add property accepts the same queries as in mongoDB.
-So, here is an example of adding all pages of type projects to a page:
+.
+So, here is an example of adding all pages of type projects

 add = {"type": "projects"}